devendraaa/flipkart-product-recommender-rag/README.md

 - LLM engineering
 - RAG system design
 - Cloud-native deployment
-- Production observability
+- Production observability (metrics + dashboards)
 - End-to-end AI system thinking

-> *A realistic example of how modern AI applications are built and deployed in industry.*
+> *A realistic example of how modern AI applications are built, deployed, and monitored in industry.*